 Thank you for submitting the form.
 Your reference number is

 Children who are in a hot car can be in a very dangerous situation.
-Younger children are more sensitive to heat compared to older children and adults as their body temperature rises up to 5 times faster than an older child’s.
-The risk of dehydration and even heatstroke increases if they’re in a hot car for a long time.
+Younger children are more sensitive to heat compared to older children and adults as their body temperature rises up to five times faster than an older child’s.
+In addition, the risk of dehydration and even heatstroke increases if they’re in a hot car for a long time.
 If untreated, heatstroke can quickly damage the brain, heart, kidneys and muscles.

 The damage worsens the longer treatment is delayed which increases the risk of serious complications or death.
 Fortunately deaths are very rare in Victoria.

-The video shows the temperature inside a car being tested on a 30 degree day.
-The temperature rose to just over 70 degrees in a matter of minutes.
-A mother also explains how a lapse in concentration led to her locking her keys in the car while her child was still inside.
+Watch this video to see how the temperature inside a car changes on a 30 C° day.
+In this experiment, the temperature rises to over 70 C° degrees in a matter of minutes!
+You'll also see how easy it is for a lapse in concentration to lead to keys and children being locked in a car.

 To get a better understanding of why children were being locked into cars, we spoke to RACV patrols who attend the incidents to find out more.